philippTheCat/pyggel/Readme.txt

 PYGGEL (PYthon Graphical Game Engine and Libraries) is an Opengl powered 2d/3d game engine.
 It supports 3d models, lights, shadows, etc. as well as a wide array of 2d operations, such as images and blitting.

+Currently PYGGEL includes one demo called Robocalypto.
+To start:
+From the commandline: cd into the Robocalypto directory and execute python run_game.py
+Elsewhere: Double click run_game.py in the Robocalypto directory

 REQUIREMENTS:
 PyOpenGL version 3.0.0 or higher (untested on lower, but may work)